METRIX IAP

 Action

 Pause all New Sales Ad variants.
 Archive.
 Do not iterate.
-Reallocate $446 to APEX-C01 scale campaign.
+Reallocate $446 to DC02 scale campaign.

 ✕